Inspiring Amaryllis Arrangements

 Tom Mathieu's chic bundle of apricot 'Rilona’ amaryllis with kiwi vine reminds us that not all amaryllis are red and white.
 See story.

-Photography by Jessica Glynn
+Photo by Jessica Glynn

 White amaryllis and garland with pinecones on mantel in living room.

 In the New York living room of designer and blogger Tina Yaraghi, six pots of white amaryllis nestle behind a garland of greenery and grand pine cones.
-See more of Tina's Long Island home decked out for the holidays.
-Photo by Brittany Ambridge
+See more of Tina’s Long Island home decked out for the holidays.

-Heather Barrie's Spring Palette arrangement
+Heather Barrie's Spring Palette arrangement of Rilona amaryllis

 In Charleston, Heather Barrie of Gathering Floral & Event Design saw a whitewashed wall as an ideal canvas for this burst of coral blossoms including ‘Rilona’ amaryllis, bromeliad buds, lisianthus, and ranunculus.
 See story.

-Photography by Christopher Shane
+Photo by Christopher Shane

-Michal Evans, one of Atlanta’s premier floral and event designers, accentuates the luxe decor of interior designer Suzanne Kasler's home with a painterly arrangement of ‘Mocca’ amaryllis, ‘Babylon’ dahlias, cymbidium orchids, sedum, gypsy dianthus, and jasmine vine.
+Michal Evans, one of Atlanta’s premier floral and event designers, accentuates the luxe decor of interior designer Suzanne Kasler’s home with a painterly arrangement of ‘Mocca’ amaryllis, ‘Babylon’ dahlias, cymbidium orchids, sedum, dianthus, and jasmine vine.
 See story.

-Photography by Erica George Dines
+Photo by Erica George Dines

 A small artistic arrangement features amaryllis ‘Tarantula,’ anemones, mixed eucalyptus, painted plumosa, poinsettia, and foraged bits.
 Floral designer Holly Carlisle created this piece and many others to set an ethereal mood when styling the home of artist Ashley Spotswood for the holidays.
 See story.

-Photography by David Hillegas
+Photo by David Hillegas

 Growing Amaryllis Flowers at Home